Beckley Exhibition Coal Mine

 This mine has been the place of filming activities.
 Scenes of the movie Matewan, a film about the bloody battle to unionize a coal mine, were filmed here.
 It was also featured on a Discovery Channel documentation.

 The Beckley Coal Mine was mined mostly between the 1880s and 1910, and thus the shown technology is of that era.
 There are open carbide lamps and also security lamps, which do not ignite methane gas but show its presence.
-Gas was the biggest danger in a coal mine, and so the fireboss had to walk the whole mine daily to make sure it was safe for the crew.
 The coal was mined manually, and every worker filled his own cart.
 Then he marked his cart with a round metal tag, and sent it out.
 The tags were collected and counted, and the miner was paid 20 cents for a cart.
-With about 10 carts per days he earned 2 dollars daily, whch was not too bad for the turn of the 20th century.
+With about 10 carts per days he earned 2 dollars daily, which was not too bad for the turn of the 20th century.

 Coal mines are rather dangerous, as the coal produces inflammable gases, especially methane.
 As soon as there is an igniting flame, for example the miners lamp, there will be an explosion.
 The job of the fireboss was to walk the complete mine daily and check for gases, before the men entered the mine.
-This was pretty dangerous but also well payed.
+This was pretty dangerous but also well paid.
 Safety lamps, where the flame was covered by a wire mesh, did not ignite the gas, the mesh cooled down the temperature until it was too low.
 But the gas caused the colour of the flame to change.
-The fireboss hat to check the colour of the light continually while he was walking the mine, and to avoid any other spark.
+The fireboss hat to check the colour of the light continually while he was walking the mine, and to avoid causing any other spark which would ignite the methane.

 The visitors ride through the dark passages of a "vintage" coal mine, which means the historic abandoned coal mine named Phillips-Sprague Mine, on an open mine train.
 The mine train is locally called man trip because it was used to bring the miners to their workplace.
 The whole tour is made by train, but there are various stops where the guides give in-depth information on the mining methods and equipment seen.
 The guides are veteran miners and provide firsthand accounts of the daily work of coal miners.
 At the end of the tour a more modern part of the mine is reached.
 The timber struts are replaced by steel plates and bolts, and there are the first machines to help cutting the coal.
 When the mines were modernized, they started to pay the miners by the hour instead of paying by the amount of coal.